abiola-arobieke/morse-code/README.md

 # 📖 Morse Code <a name="about-project"></a>

-**Morse Code** is a  simple app that is used to decrypt messages manually.
-The methods allows to you to pass in your code as a parameters and then translate the code for you in an plain English.
+**Morse Code** is a  simple app that is used to decrypt messages.
+The methods allows to you to pass in your code as a parameters and then translate the it to a plain English.

 ## 🛠 Built With <a name="built-with"></a>